Mbabaram people: History of contact

 Following reports that tin lay in their district, Willie Jack and John Newell prospected the area and discovered a payable lode Prospectors Gully in 1880.
 Dixon estimated that the original Mbabaram population must have been around 500 years before white settlement was settled in the late 19th century.
 By the time he began his fieldwork in the mid 1960s, he found that mining and the destruction of their rainforest "had ensured that the Mbabaram tribe had dropped... to three old tired men".

+Though the Mbabaram language is now extinct, the Mbabaram are still active.
+Their Native title was recognized in a series of court cases starting in 2001.

-The Barrinean hypothesis
+Barrinean hypothesis

 In a publication of 1941, Norman Tindale, together with the American anthropologist Joseph Birdsell, published a paper suggesting that there were 12 Negrito tribes living on the coastal and rainforest areas around Cairns.
 The idea had been developed by Birdsell during field work in 1937-8.
 They were characterized by very short stature, curly hair, and yellowy-brown skin.
 Six of them were Dyirbal speakers, such as the Jirrbal, Girramay, Gulngai and Djiru within the Murray Upper/Tully Area.
 Of the others, located further north beyond Cairns, two spoke varieties of Djabugay, and three spoke dialects of Yidin.
 The remaining tribe were the Mbabaram, whom Tindale took to be strong evidence for his hypothesis because their language, in so far as it had been reported, diverged substantially from the surrounding tongues, and appeared to be wholly atypical, compared to the standard Australian aboriginal languages.

 They thought they could identify 8 characteristics shared by the Mbabaram with the other rainforest tribes: